Nuclear bunker buster: Penetration by explosive force

 Concrete structure design has not changed significantly in the last 70 years.
-The majority of protected concrete structures in the U.S. military are derived from standards set forth in Fundamentals of Protective Design, published in 1946 (US Army Corps of Engineers).
+The majority of protected concrete structures in the US military are derived from standards set forth in Fundamentals of Protective Design, published in 1946 (US Army Corps of Engineers).
 Various augmentations, such as glass, fibers, and rebar, have made concrete less vulnerable, but far from impenetrable.

 When explosive force is applied to concrete, three major fracture regions are usually formed: the initial crater, a crushed aggregate surrounding the crater, and "scabbing" on the surface opposite the crater.
 Scabbing, also known as spalling, is the violent separation of a mass of material from the opposite face of a plate or slab subjected to an impact or impulsive loading, without necessarily requiring that the barrier itself be penetrated.

 While soil is a less dense material, it also does not transmit shock waves as well as concrete.
 So while a penetrator may actually travel further through soil, its effect may be lessened due to its inability to transmit shock to the target.

 Hardened penetrator

 Further thinking on the subject envisions a hardened penetrator using kinetic energy to defeat the target's defenses and subsequently deliver a nuclear explosive to the buried target.

-The primary difficulty facing the designers of such a penetrator is the tremendous heat applied to the penetrator unit when striking the shielding (surface) at hundreds of meters per second.
+The primary difficulty facing the designers of such a penetrator is the tremendous heat applied to the penetrator when striking the shielding at high speed.
 This has partially been solved by using metals such as tungsten (the metal with the highest melting point), and altering the shape of the projectile (such as an ogive).